EmergenceAI/embodied-drone-agents/README.md

 - **Extensibility**: Easily add new commands and behaviors through modular design.
 - **Voice capability**: Users can input either voice or text queries into the agent system.

+### Skills & Prompting
+Found in Agent-Drone/agent_d/skills/ are various python scripts that are skills the agent can use to move the drone.
+The scripts all use Python's MavSDK package.
+The planner LLM agent has knowledge about what skills can be executed, and the control agent has power only to execute the skills.
+Accessible skills: **takeoff, land, circle a point, fly to coordinates, hover at location, return to launch, & rotate to specific yaw**
+To-Be Implemented skills: **follow me, got objects, & get poses**

+Prompts.py found in Agent-Drone/agent_d/ is crucial to the Autogen agent system for understanding what their roles are.
+Prompts.py contains prompts for the agents and for each skill, outlining what each component means.
+Furthermore, Autogen understands the parameters and return types of external functions via the Python package Annotated from the typing library.
+Each of our skills' functions are annotated.

 ## Installation

 To get started with the Embodied Drone Agents project, it's important to determine the type of computer that you own and what your goals are with respect to the use of this project.
 This project is not compatible with Apple devices.
 You must use either a Windows or Ubuntu Linux machine.
 Follow these steps: